 "A very well researched... good historical novel. ...a strong fictional character."
 St. Albert Gazette

-**Longlisted for the ReLit Award
+**Longlisted for both the BC and national ReLit Awards

 ***Also available as an Amazon Audible Book